v3rron/paginated-subscription/README.md

  - `handle.ready()` - are we waiting on the server right now?
  - `handle.loadNextPage()` - fetch the next page of results

 The first three functions are reactive and thus can be used to correctly display an 'infinite-scroll' like list of results.
-Please see the [telescope](https://github.com/SachaG/Telescope/blob/master/client/views/posts/posts_list.js) project for an example of real-world usage.

 ## TODO